 Networking in Entertainment: Practical Steps

-Once your soft skills are polished and ready to support your reputation and connections in the industry, it’s time to start building your strategy.
-A thoughtful approach can make all the difference — helping you focus your energy, choose the right opportunities, and grow your network with intention.
+So once your soft skills are primed and prepared to further your reputation and connections within the industry, start making a plan.
+A thoughtful approach can make all the difference — making it easier for you to direct your energy, select the right opportunities, and develop your network even more intentionally.

 Show up where the people are

-Follow people you vibe with on social media.
-Drop them a DM if they release something cool.
-Send a quick “congrats!” when their project premieres.
-These small gestures keep you on the radar without being pushy.
+Find people who you connect with on social media.
+Send them an DM in the event that they come out with some cool thing.
+Send an immediate “congrats!” when their project debuts.
+These little gestures will help keep you in the spotlight without being intrusive.

 Build cross-industry connections